Titanic: History and Facts

 Here on this page, we shall focus on the history and most important facts of the Titanic.
 We also delve into some of the reasons that led to the tragic sinking of a ship once dubbed unsinkable.

 The birth of the Titanic was a result of an intense competition that existed between the White Star Line and Cunard.
 These two Liverpool-based giant shipping line companies challenged each other for the dominance in their industry.

 Cunard two masterpiece ships – the Lusitania and the Mauretania, launced in 1907 – were one of the fastest ocean liners at that time.

-As for White Star Line, their bid to challenge their arch-rivals, Cunrad, saw the chief executive of White Star Line J. Bruce Ismay meet with William J. the chairman of Harland and Wolf (a renowned shipbuilding company).
+As for White Star Line, their bid to challenge their arch-rivals, Cunrad, saw the chief executive officer of White Star Line J. Bruce Ismay meet with William J., the chairman of Harland and Wolf (a renowned shipbuilding company).
 The two discussed the construction of three Olympic-class huge ships.

 It took about 15,000 workers from the Harland and Wolf building Company to construct the Titanic.
 As you will expect, injuries and deaths were inevitable owing to the size of the ship and also some of the poor safety working conditions at that time.
-It is believed that about 28 workers were severely injured whereas a total of 9 workers died during the building of Titanic.
+It is believed that about 28 workers were severely injured.
+All in all, 9 workers died during the building of Titanic.

 Launching of the Titanic

 After a lot of hard work, which lasted for about two years, the Titanic was partially completed.
 Its partly completed structure was launched on the 31st of May 1911, with over 100,000 people in attendance.
 After its launch, it took about 22 tons of soap to enable the Titanic’s passage into the River Lagan.
 Between 1911 and 1912, after it had been launched, the gargantuan ship was installed with its engines, interior, and other superstructures.
 There were also other little changes that were made to the original structure design; however, they were not major alterations.